-To complete our online grant application, click here.
+Would your organization like to be considered for a grant from the Piedmont Natural Gas Foundation?
+Complete our online grant application.
 Be sure to read the guidelines and policies on this page to ensure your organization qualifies.

 Applicants for grant consideration from the Piedmont Natural Gas Foundation must meet the following criteria:

 - Must be non-profit organizations with tax-exempt status under section 501(c)(3) of the Internal Revenue Code, or qualified government entities